sindresorhus/capture-website/readme.md

 Type: `string`

 Capture the DOM element matching the given [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
 It will wait for the element to appear in the page and to be visible.
 It times out after `options.timeout` seconds.
+Any actions performed as part of `options.beforeScreenshot` occur before this.

 ##### hideElements